-Saint Anselm (+1109) was bishop of the see of Canterbury, in the south of England, famous for both her original founding bishop, Augustine, who governed from 597 until his death in 604 (yes, the ‘other’ Augustine, sometimes called ‘Austin’ in Britain).
-As well, the see is even more famous for her bishop, Thomas, called a Becket, appointed bishop in 1162, and martyred by his own King, Henry II, in 1170, after the the petulant cry, ‘Who will rid me of this meddlesome monk!’.
+Saint Anselm (+1109) was bishop of the see of Canterbury, in the south of England, whose old buildings and cobbled roads still evoke her mediaeval era.
+Canterbury is famous for both her original founding bishop, Augustine, who governed from 597 until his death in 604 (yes, the ‘other’ Augustine, sometimes called ‘Austin’ in Britain), whom we celebrate on May 25th.
+As well, the see is even more renowned for her bishop, Thomas a Becket, appointed in 1162, and martyred by the command of his own King, Henry II, in 1170, after the the petulant cry, ‘Who will rid me of this meddlesome monk!’.
 It is to Thomas’ shrine that the pilgrims were a-pilgrimaging in Chaucer’s Canterbury Tales.

 Yet, the Faith has always had its struggles with the rulers of this age, and will so until the very edge of doomsday.
 Anselm, a Benedictine monk whose holiness and learning led him to be appoint Archbishop, was in near-perpetual conflict with the Kings William Rufus and Henry I, jealous of their imagined prerogatives, who wanted to control the Church, her influence and wealth; Anselm suffered persecution, and was twice exiled, but held steadfast to the rights and privileges that belong to the Mystical Body of Christ in her hierarchical dimension; for he realized full well that the Church cannot carry out her supernatural mission without a natural foundation, free from secular domination (as we are witnessing in our own crisis, here, across the world, in China…)

 We may be rather certain that Anselm would much rather have devoted his time and energy to prayer and study.
 As he cries out in a letter quoted in today’s Office